 It is a desire to hold space for the ineffable blank slate of pantheism that makes us slow to give a name to the Oneness we perceive– not, as is often assumed, a lack of reverence for the general religious experience or even a specific traditional framework for it.
 To the contrary, reverence seems to be the one and only constant across the pantheistic paths.
 When Frank Lloyd Wright wrote, “I believe in God, only I spell it Nature,” he wasn’t relegating God to the mundane or profane — he was elevating Nature to the divine.
 Likewise, a Christian mystic may harbor a profound belief in the healing power of his Lord Jesus Christ, knowing that salvation consists of the pantheistic notion of forgetting all traces of the illusion that he was ever separate from the infinite Body of Christ in the first place.
 And then there are eloquent pantheists like Walt Whitman who find all the evidence for the unity of God that they need in a leaf of grass.

-It truly does take all types!
+It truly does take all types.
 There is plenty of room under the pantheist sky for Heisenberg and Dawkins, Ham and Nye.
-As Einstein implied in saying, “Imagination is more important than knowledge,” the pantheist values creativity and all-inclusiveness over correctness and precision.
+As Einstein implied in saying, “Imagination is more important than knowledge,” pantheism values creativity and all-inclusiveness over correctness and precision.
 If loving everyone and everything is wrong, pantheists don’t want to be right.